In recent years, we've been hearing terms like AR and VR more and more often.

 | VR | Virtual Reality | Technology that allows you to enter a virtual space and experience a 360-degree virtual world |

-In recent years, content that combines technology has been appearing, such as combining VR games with AR.
-As it has become more difficult to draw clear lines such as AR and VR, these have come to be collectively called "XR."
+In recent years, content that combines technologies, such as combining VR games with AR, has been appearing.
+As it has become difficult to clearly distinguish between AR and VR, these have come to be collectively referred to as "XR."
+Note that the

-In XR, "x" is sometimes written as "xR" as a variable that represents a variety of technologies.
+"x" in XR is sometimes written as "xR," as it represents a variable that represents various technologies.

-XR is used in a variety of fields, from entertainment to business.
+XR is being used in a variety of fields, from entertainment to business.

 Here are some specific examples.

-AR technology, which displays digital content overlays in the real world, is widely used in the entertainment, promotion and business world.
-We can accommodate flexible plans that suit your needs, such as events, merchandise, business cards, and brochures.
+AR technology, which overlays digital content onto the real world, is widely used in entertainment, promotions, and the business world.
+It can be used for events, merchandise, business cards, brochures, and other purposes, allowing for flexible planning

-When you hold your smartphone over the "Acrylic Stand," a merchandise that is a bonus for those who purchase advance tickets, a background will appear and lines and background music will play.
+you hold your smartphone over the "acrylic stand" merchandise given as a bonus to advance ticket purchasers, a background will appear and dialogue and background music will play.

-Also, when you launch AR from the dedicated URL, the Taka & Yuji panel will appear on the screen, allowing you to take a photo wherever you like.
+Additionally, when you launch the AR from a dedicated URL, a panel of Taka and Yuji will appear on the screen, and you can take photos at any location you like.

-This product uses "Web AR" which uses a web browser rather than an app, so you can easily enjoy it on your smartphone.
-The system is designed to be enjoyed by a wide range of users, both young and old, and can be used widely as a bonus or promotion for merchandise.
+This merchandise uses "Web AR" that uses a web browser rather than an app, so you can easily enjoy it on your smartphone.
+It is designed to be enjoyed by a wide range of users, regardless of age or gender, and can be widely used for merchandise bonuses and promotions.

 ▼Reference